 The Nano-optics group at the University of Cologne uses the SuperK EXTREME for multi-color imaging of light-emitting molecules coupled to plasmonic nanostructures.
 Plasmonics is one of the fastest developing areas of optics due to its potential to bring optics to the nanoscale.

-The group of Prof. Klas Lindfors studies the interaction of light emitting molecules with complex plasmonic nanoantennas.
+The group of Prof. Klas Lindfors studies the interaction of light-emitting molecules with complex plasmonic nanoantennas.

 The goal of this research is to enhance and control the emission properties of materials.
-In their work, the researchers incorporate a range of different molecules positioned at optical hot spots within the plasmonic structure.
+In their work, the researchers incorporated a range of different molecules positioned at optical hot spots within the plasmonic structure.
 Each molecule senses a different optical environment allowing the team to build up a complete picture of the plasmonic properties.

 The red dots in the image above are the scattering of light from 120 nm gold nanoparticles in a polymer matrix.
 The strong scattering is due to the plasmon resonance.